 Understanding the Heating Process for Dab Rigs

-Heating up a dab rig isn't just about blasting it with a torch.
-It's all about reaching the perfect temperature range to get smooth, flavorful vapor without a burnt taste or wasted concentrate.
-When you heat a dab, you want it hot enough to vaporize efficiently, but not so hot that it ruins the flavor or compounds.
+Heating a dab rig is not about blasting it with a torch.
+It is about reaching the perfect temperature range so you get smooth, flavorful vapor without a burnt taste or wasted concentrate.
+When you heat a dab, you want efficient vaporization without damaging flavor.

 How Long to Heat a Dab Rig Nail or Banger